 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Mullion CP School endeavours to make the transition between year groups a happy and successful one for all children: The following systems are in place to ensure this: Transition afternoons in the Summer Term Transition week takes place in the second half of the Summer Term.
 Teachers have transition meetings and discuss children's academic and social needs.
-Mixed age classes experience special days with one curriculum focus ensuring familiarity with different members of staff and classrooms.
-Pre-school children attend a Learning Together session with their new EYFS teacher on a weekly basis from the Autumn Term.
-Year 6 children visit the secondary school or two transition sessions in the Summer Term.
-The Head of Lower School at the secondary school works with the year 6 teacher and visits the new students in their classroom.
 The following tracking information is shared with the new teacher. a.
 Tracking data. b.
 Numbers of high frequency words learned (with a list of words learnt). c.
 Number of Key Maths Objectives Learnt (with a list of those already met) d.
 Spelling and reading ages.
-Small group support is provided to children with specific anxieties about transition.
-Individual children visit the secondary school in order to familiarise themselves with the setting and meet the SENCo Individual pupils may have extra transition visits with specific functions i.e. to take photographs of key members of staff, become familiar with the school layout/timetable/organisation, to experience lunch in the canteen etc. A key worker is nominated at the Secondary School and the pupil is introduced during taster sessions.
-The SENDCo from Secondary School attends IEP and EHCP reviews where possible.
-Communication Passports are prepared to take to the new school, these explain the needs of the child and possible provision.
-The SENCo will share the child's file and his or her last statement or care plan with the new teacher.
-The secondary school SENCo prepares a Pupil Passport in order to let all teaching staff know about the child's specific needs.
+Individual children visit the secondary school in order to familiarise themselves with the setting and meet the SENCo Individual pupils may have extra transition visits with specific functions i.e. to take photographs of key members of staff, become familiar with the school layout/timetable/organisation, to experience lunch in the canteen etc.